-We prepare our financial statements in accordance with Canadian generally accepted accounting principles ("GAAP") as set out in the Handbook of the Canadian Institute of Chartered Accountants ("CICA Handbook").
+We prepare our financial statements in accordance with GAAP as set out in the Handbook of the Canadian Institute of Chartered Accountants ("CICA Handbook").
 In 2010, the CICA Handbook was revised to incorporate International Financial Reporting Standards ("IFRS") as issued by the International Account Standards Board, and require publicly accountable enterprises to apply such standards effective for years beginning on or after January 1, 2011.
 Accordingly, we have commenced reporting on January 1, 2011 under this basis.

-The June 30, 2011 condensed interim financial statements have been prepared in accordance with International Accounting Standard 34, Interim Financial Reporting ("IAS 34") and IFRS 1, First-Time Adoption of IFRS ("IFRS 1").
-Subject to certain transition elections disclosed in Note 13 to the condensed interim financial statements, we have consistently applied the same accounting policies in our opening IFRS balance sheet as at January 1, 2010 and throughout all periods presented, as if these policies had always been in effect.
-Note 13 discloses the impact of the transition to IFRS, and the impact of the correction of errors on our reported balance sheets, comprehensive loss, and changes in equity and cash flows, including the nature and effect of significant changes in accounting policies from those used in our financial statements for the year ended December 31, 2010.
+The September 30, 2011 unaudited condensed interim financial statements have been prepared in accordance with International Accounting Standard 34, Interim Financial Reporting ("IAS 34") and IFRS 1, First-Time Adoption of IFRS ("IFRS 1").
+Subject to certain transition elections disclosed in Note 14 to the condensed interim financial statements, we have consistently applied the same accounting policies in our opening IFRS balance sheet as at January 1, 2010 and throughout all periods presented, as if these policies had always been in effect.
+Note 14 discloses the impact of the transition to IFRS, and the impact of the correction of errors on our reported balance sheets, comprehensive loss, and changes in equity and cash flows, including the nature and effect of significant changes in accounting policies from those used in our financial statements for the year ended December 31, 2010.